SagarDBhatt/ChatGPT-and-LangChain-The-Complete-Developer-s-Masterclass/README.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 My notes on lectures and topics in simple words.

+May 27th, 2025

+4) Install openai package: $pip install openai
+    - Note: $pip show openai command will show openai version which is 0.27.
+This is older version and does not have AzureOpenAI classes.
+(Only available over 1.0.0 version)
+    - $pip install --upgrade "openai>=1.0.0" command to update the openai to newer version.
+3) Start the virtual env : $pipenv shell

 May 25th, 2025

 1) PDF.ai is a web application which takes the PDF and then user can ask any question from the PDF.